tsantanam/networkx-robustness/README.md

 ## Installation

 The package can be installed using the pip package manager and requires Python 3.7 or greater.
+There is a package dependency with NetworkX.

 ```bash
 pip install networkx-robustness